taw00/dashcore-rpm/documentation/howto.12.1-dashcore-upgrade.md

 * Shut down your dash-qt or dashd -- You should have already done this
 * Open up a terminal
 * Create a tar-archive of your configuration and wallet data files<br />
-  _Note: If these are overly complicated for you, just be sure to backup `wallet.dat` and any `.conf` files and you will be fine._
+  _Note: If these are overly complicated for you, just be sure to copy `wallet.dat` and any `.conf` files somewhere and you will be fine._

 This is the general scheme...
 ```